aleph2c/miros-rabbitmq/docs/_sources/installing_infrastructure.rst.txt

   ssh pi@192.168.0.169

-If it asked for a password, it does not have our public key in it's authorized_keys file.
-If this is true, let's put our public key into it's authorized_keys file:
+If it asked for a password, it does not have our public key in its authorized_keys file.
+If this is true, let's put our public key into its authorized_keys file:

 .. code-block:: python